leofavre/canivete/docs/index.md

 Modifies the CSS classes from a DOM element according to the [BEM methodology](https://en.bem.info/methodology/).
-Unlike `modifyBemClass()`, it only prints modified elements, instead of original and modified objects.
+Unlike `modifyBemClass()`, it ommits the original block or element CSS class if a modified version is output.

 #### Parameters